Worst to First Jerseys: Columbus Blue Jackets

 Remember how the original third jerseys represented a completely missed opportunity?
 Columbus’ second stab at a third jersey represents the exact opposite.
 They took advantage of the third jersey format to create a jersey that further established the Blue Jackets’ historical identity and looked more like an honest attempt at creating something unique and less like a jersey cash grab.

-Heritage jerseys are all rage these days because of both the Winter Classic and Heritage Classic jersey designs.
+Heritage jerseys are all rage these days, with help from the popularity of both the Winter Classic and Heritage Classic jersey libraries.
 Columbus, based on their name and chosen identity, is one of the few teams in the league that can actually lay claim to a heritage jersey, and they go full throttle with it here.

 The creamy off-white automatically makes it look historical.
 The striping patterns are super-duper-stripey, which is also historical if you look at hockey jerseys from the 1930s.
 At least it’s consistent across the whole jerseys, on the sleeves and along the bottom.
 The shoulder yokes are simple and classic.
 And there’s laces, which are always a good thing.
 Again, unless they’re fake.
 Using just two tones of blue (and removing red from the equation altogether) makes it look deceiving simple as well, adding just enough visual interest to keep it from being boring.
 Being named the Blue Jackets, it also just makes sense.

 But the real star here is the alternate logo, which is one of the best in the league.
-It’s way too complex and ornate to be used as a primary logo, but as an alternate, it’s awesome, using the retro-historical look that’s trendy right now, and also being copied by other teams around the league (I’m looking at you Minnesota and St Louis).
+It’s way too complex and ornate to be used as a primary logo, but as an alternate, it’s awesome.
 And using a cannon is both historical and connected to the cannon blast that goes off in the arena.
 It establishes a brand that Columbus can be proud of.

 This jersey marks the first time that Columbus actually used a different font for the numbers, one that is at least slab-serifed and more closely matches the font on the nameplates.
 It’s still a mis-step as there’s nothing really historical about the typeface at all, making it look more digital and modern.
 But at least it’s a little closer to the other typeface.